snarfed/beautifulsoup/doc/source/index.rst

  #  <a class="sister" href="http://example.com/tillie" id="link3">Tillie</a>]

-You can also pass in a regular expression, a function or True&mdash;anything except a dictionary.
+You can also pass in a regular expression, a function or True--anything except a dictionary.
 Whatever you pass in will be used to search against the CSS class, the same as if you'd passed it in for the ``class_`` keyword argument::